goderich/dissertation/dissertation.md

 1. **Changes of \*ɹ.** Proto-Atayal \*ɹ changed in several ways in Matu'uwal, depending on the environment and, in one case, on the subdialect.

    The regular correspondence of Proto-Atayal \*ɹ in most cases in Matu'uwal is ∅.
-Word-finally, it was deleted and the preceding vowel lengthened:
-Proto-Atayal \*raŋaɹ 'deadfall trap' > Matu'uwal *ranga* Proto-Atayal \*lihuɹ 'forehead' > Matu'uwal *lihuw*.^[Note that long high vowels are typically marked with a corresponding glide, however long low vowels are left unmarked.
+Word-finally, it was deleted and the preceding vowel lengthened: Proto-Atayal \*raŋaɹ 'deadfall trap' > Matu'uwal *raŋa* [ra.ˈŋaː], Proto-Atayal \*lihuɹ 'forehead' > Matu'uwal *lihuw* [li.ˈħuː].^[Note that long high vowels are typically marked with a corresponding glide, however long low vowels are left unmarked.
 These contrast with words ending in a final glottal stop.]
 Between vowels, it was deleted, leading either to a hiatus (with identical vowels or a low-high sequence), or an epenthetic glide (in a high-low sequence or between two different high vowels): Proto-Atayal \*buɹul 'loincloth' > Matu'uwal *buul*, Proto-Atayal \*kaɹal 'sky' > Matu'uwal *kaal*, Proto-Atayal \*caɹiʔ 'taro' > Matu'uwal *caiʔ*, Proto-Atayal \*masibaɹux 'to share field work' > Matu'uwal *məsibaux*, Proto-Atayal \*xuɹil 'dog' > Matu'uwal *xuwil*, Proto-Atayal \*muɹag 'house, home' > Matu'uwal *ʔimuwag*.

-   Word-initially, it was deleted before high vowels, with an epenthetic glottal stop being inserted to repair a vowel-initial word: Proto-Atayal \*ɹuŋay 'monkey' > Matu'uwal *ʔungay*, Proto-Atayal \*ɹiŋat 'to rob, to take away' > Matu'uwal *ʔingat*.^[This epenthetic glottal stop is phonemic and appears when the word is prefixed: *pataga-ʔungay* 'to become a monkey', *pa-ʔingac-an* 'to interrupt'.]
+   Word-initially, it was deleted before high vowels, with an epenthetic glottal stop being inserted to repair a vowel-initial word: Proto-Atayal \*ɹuŋay 'monkey' > Matu'uwal *ʔuŋay*, Proto-Atayal \*ɹiŋat 'to rob, to take away' > Matu'uwal *ʔiŋat*.^[This epenthetic glottal stop is phonemic and appears when the word is prefixed: *pataga-ʔuŋay* 'to become a monkey', *pa-ʔiŋac-an* 'to interrupt'.]
 Word-initially before a low vowel, it was either deleted like high vowels, or became /w/, depending on the subdialect.
 This led to two forms being acceptable to most speakers: Proto-Atayal \*ɹaŋaw 'housefly' > Matu'uwal *ʔangaw* or *wangaw*, Proto-Atayal \*ɹapit 'flying squirrel' > Matu'uwal *ʔapit* or *wapit*.

    Word-medially and immediately following the offglide \*aw, Proto-Atayal \*ɹ became /w/: Proto-Atayal \*rawɹiq 'eyes' > Matu'uwal *rawwiq*, Proto-Atayal \*gumawɹag 'to wade' > Matu'uwal *gumawwag*.
 Unlike word-initial reflexes, there is no variation here.
 2. **Changes of \*ə.** Penultimate \*ə changed in several different ways in Matu'uwal.
-In disyllabic words, it was retained as /ə/: Proto-Atayal \*bəliŋ 'hole' > Matu'uwal *bəling*, Proto-Atayal \*bəhut 'squirrel' > Matu'uwal *bəhut*.
+In disyllabic words, it was retained as /ə/: Proto-Atayal \*bəliŋ 'hole' > Matu'uwal *bəliŋ*, Proto-Atayal \*bəhut 'squirrel' > Matu'uwal *bəhut*.

-   In trisyllabic words, penultimate \*ə was deleted, and the word resyllabified into CVC.CVC: Proto-Atayal \*ɹVkəlit 'leopard' > Matu'uwal *ʔakliʔ* or *wakliʔ*, Proto-Atayal \*qalətiŋ 'wooden plank' > Matu'uwal *qalting*.
+   In trisyllabic words, penultimate \*ə was deleted, and the word resyllabified into CVC.CVC: Proto-Atayal \*ɹVkəlit 'leopard' > Matu'uwal *ʔakliʔ* or *wakliʔ*, Proto-Atayal \*qalətiŋ 'wooden plank' > Matu'uwal *qaltiŋ*.

-   Immediately preceding \*ɹ, schwa assimilated to the following vowel after \*ɹ was deleted: Proto-Atayal \*həɹiŋ 'honey, honeybee' > Matu'uwal *hiing*, Proto-Atayal \*matəɹuʔ 'six' > Matu'uwal *mamatuuʔ*.
+   Immediately preceding \*ɹ, schwa assimilated to the following vowel after \*ɹ was deleted: Proto-Atayal \*həɹiŋ 'honey, honeybee' > Matu'uwal *hiiŋ*, Proto-Atayal \*matəɹuʔ 'six' > Matu'uwal *mamatuuʔ*.
 3. **\*-aay > -aiy.** The word-final sequence \*-aay created by the deletion of \*ɹ was changed into *-aiy* /a.ˈiː/ instead: Proto-Atayal \*waɹay > Matu'uwal *waiy*.
 This also affected words with historical penultimate schwa: Proto-Atayal \*kuməɹay 'to dry (e.g. grass)' > Matu'uwal *kumaiy*.
 <!-- TODO: add comment on Li's data? -->
 4. **Dorsal harmony.** Proto-Atayal \*k became /q/ in Matu'uwal in disyllabic roots beginning with \*k and ending with \*q (kVCVq).
 This *k*-backing can only be found in three roots in my dataset: Proto-Atayal \*kaniq 'to eat (AV.imp)' > Matu'uwal *qaniq*, Proto-Atayal \*kuriq 'to steal (AV.imp)' > Matu'uwal *quriq*, Proto-Atayal \*kəbaq 'to know (AV.imp)' > Matu'uwal *qəbaq*.
 Unlike Squliq and Skikun, \*k was not backed in longer words or in other environments: Proto-Atayal \*kisəliq 'to like, to love' > Matu'uwal *kisliq* 'mood', Proto-Atayal \*kahuniq 'tree' > Matu'uwal *kahuniq*.
 See also @sec:consonant-correspondences for more reflexes of \*k.